 Each year, water suppliers in New York State are required under New York State Department of Health regulations to distribute a report to their customers that summarizes water quality data for the previous calendar year.
-Since the Village and Town of Lima water districts purchase their water from the City of Rochester, it is our practice to meet this requirement through the distribution of the City of Rochesters annual report.
+Since the Village and Town of Lima water districts purchase their water from the City of Rochester, it is our practice to meet this requirement through the distribution of the City of Rochester annual report.
 Due to additional treatment (disinfection) and other conditions associated with our system, it is expected that the results of regulated components will differ/vary from those recorded from the Cities of Rochester report.
 As a result, this report acts as a supplement to the report provided by the City of Rochester.
+Both Annual Water Quality Reports can be found online at https://villageoflima.us/water-quality-reports/

 This report is intended to inform you (our customers) about where your water comes from, what it contains, and how it compares to standards set by local, state, and federal agencies.
 Our constant goal for the Village and Town of Lima is to provide our customers with an abundant supply of safe drinking water.
 We would like you to be aware of our continuing efforts to improve the quality and quantity of this valuable natural resource, which we supply to each and every customer.
-In 2018, the Village and Town of Lima did not violate a maximum contaminant level or any other water quality standard.
+In 2019, the Village and Town of Lima did not violate a maximum contaminant level or any other water quality standard.